shan-kmr/cpsc-bias-project/README.md

 # CPSC 4640: Multi-Objective Bias Analysis for E-Commerce Recommendations

-A data science project that audits **visibility bias** in e-commerce recommender systems using the [OTTO dataset](https://www.kaggle.com/competitions/otto-recommender-system).
+Our group audits **visibility bias** in e-commerce recommender systems using the [OTTO dataset](https://www.kaggle.com/competitions/otto-recommender-system).
 We investigate how exposure inequality evolves across the customer funnel (clicks → carts → orders) and whether a "rich-get-richer" feedback loop amplifies popularity bias over time.

 ---